-In that case, titled after the named class member, R.C., the original plaintiff class was composed of children in the child welfare system with mental health needs but later grew to include almost all of the children in the system.
-The settlement agreement contained a set of practice principles which the child welfare system committed to fully implement in all of its counties over a multi-year period.
+In that case, titled after the named class member, R.C., the original plaintiff class was composed of children in the child welfare system with mental health needs but later grew to include almost all the children in the system.
+The settlement agreement contained a set of practice principles which the child welfare system committed to fully implement in all of Alabama’s 67 counties over a multi-year period.
 Implementation of the principles was intended to create a child welfare system of care.
-System of Care and Child and Adolescent Service System Program (CASSP) concepts played a significant role in the provisions of the settlement as did the individualized planning principles of the Individualized Educational Programs (IEP) process, engagement approaches from intensive family preservation services and the person-centered services philosophy of developmental disabilities practice.
+The concepts System of Care and Child and Adolescent Service System Program (CASSP) played a significant role in the provisions of the settlement as did the individualized planning principles of the Individualized Educational Programs (IEP) process, engagement approaches from intensive family preservation services and the person-centered services philosophy of developmental disabilities practice.
 Implementation of the principles had a transformative positive impact on practice and outcomes for the children and families served.

 Guiding Principles of Practice

 The practice-related core of the R.C. principles included the following:

 Class members and their families shall have access to a comprehensive array of services, including intensive home-based services, designed to enable class members to live with their families and address their physical, emotional, social and educational needs.

 Class members and their families shall receive individualized services based on their unique strengths and needs.
 (Services must be adapted to class members and their families; class members and their families must not be required to adapt to inflexible, pre-existing services that may not be effective.)

 Services to class members and their families shall be delivered pursuant to an individualized service plan.
 (Individualized service plans shall be based on a comprehensive, individualized assessment of the strengths and needs of the class member and his/her family.
 The ″system of care″ shall carefully monitor implementation of the individualized service plan and the progress being made toward the goal and objectives of the plan.
 The goal and the objectives of the individualized service plan will be updated as needed.)